davidruvolo51/shiny-parcel-template/README.md

 npm install --save-dev node-sass
 ```

-**Note**: Parcel is install locally, as opposed to global (i.e., os system).
+**Note**: Parcel is install locally, as opposed to global (i.e., system).
 If you want to view parcel options or docs, see the GitHub repo or run `npm run parcel [command]`.

 Configuration files for babel (`.babelrc`) and postcss modules (`.postcssrc`) are included in this repository.
 The configuration for each file is listed below.
-Add or additional plugins as needed.
+Add additional plugins as needed.

 ## Prepping the Template